-The most frequently asked question when you are getting ready to travel to Mexico is, “Is the water safe?”
+The most frequently asked question when you are getting ready to travel to Mexico is, “Is the water safe to drink?”
 Most of us have personally experienced or know someone who has had Montezuma’s revenge.
 Right?
 I thought it would be helpful to share my experience about the water in Mérida.
 And, most importantly to answer the question, “Is the drinking water in Mérida Mexico safe?

 - 1 Tips And Tricks For Mérida Mexico Drinking Water

-- 4 The Final Verdict On The Mérida Mexico Drinking Water
+- 3 Advice For Mérida Mexico Drinking Water

 Tips And Tricks For Mérida Mexico Drinking Water

-To be completely safe, only drink the water if it is bottled water.
+To be completely safe, only drink bottled water.

 Water supply and sanitation in Mérida